OliverSmithMQStaff/COMP2150-Ass1-SceneTesting/README.md

-For more information on the assignment (such as design goals, other deliverables etc), please visit iLearn.
+For more information on the assignment, including a tutorial on how to use the Game Kit and the assignment rubric/criteria, please visit iLearn.